Cauchy's Surface Area Formula in the Funk Geometry: Introduction

 \begin{theorem}[Vertex Decomposition for Polytopes] Let $K$ be a convex polytope in $\RE^d$, and let $G \subset \interior(K)$ be a convex body.
 For each vertex $v \in V(K)$, let $K_v = \cone(K - v)$ and $G_v = \cone(G - v)$.
 Then

 \end{theorem}

 While the cone-based Funk volume defined in Section~\ref{s:cones} involves integration, it can be readily estimated through random sampling.
-Furthermore, this decomposition scales linearly with the vertex count of $K$ (see the remark following the proof of Theorem~\ref{thm:cauchy-funk-gen} in Section~\ref{s:cauchy-gen}).
+Furthermore, this decomposition scales linearly with the vertex count of $K$ (see the discussion following the proof of Theorem~\ref{thm:cauchy-funk-gen} in Section~\ref{s:cauchy-gen}).
 This is in contrast to prior Crofton measures for Hilbert geometries, which involve quadratic enumerations over face pairs~\cite{Sch06a}.

-Finally, we establish a \emph{Funk-Crofton formula} (Theorem~\ref{thm:crofton-unoriented}), proving that the Funk surface area is exactly the measure of lines intersecting the body, provided the space of lines is equipped with an appropriate geometric measure derived from $K$.
-This result provides the theoretical foundation for Monte-Carlo estimation of surface area, similar to methods used in Euclidean geometry~\cite{ACF22,LWM03}.
-That is, one can approximate the Funk surface area simply by counting intersections with lines sampled from the appropriate distribution, bypassing the need for complex analytical evaluation.
+Finally, we establish a \emph{Funk--Crofton formula} (Theorem~\ref{thm:crofton-unoriented}), expressing the Funk surface area as the $K$-dependent measure of the set of line parameters whose associated lines intersect the body.
+This result provides the basis for Monte-Carlo estimation of surface area, similar to methods used in Euclidean geometry~\cite{ACF22, LWM03}.
+That is, one can approximate the Funk surface area simply by sampling from the associated parameter distribution and counting intersections of the corresponding lines with the body, bypassing the need for complex analytical evaluation.